 As of 17 March 2020, there are more than 1,100 positive of the COVID-19 in Sweden.
-This has prompted the Ministry of Foreign Affairs to advise the public to avoid non-essential travel back in the 14th f March, according to this website.
+This has prompted the Ministry of Foreign Affairs to advise the public to avoid non-essential travel way back the 14th of March, according to this website.
 The Swedish Government also extended as much as 4.1 million USD to the World Health Organization’s emergency fund.

 Euroactiv reports that on March 11th, the country’s health officials have declared Sweden to be under the epidemic status.
 The following day, 12th March, the banning of public events with more than 500 people was implemented.

 The Public Health Agency ensures the Swedish people that they are closely monitoring the progression of COVID-19 in the country while conducting microbiological analyses and placing a strict risk assessment throughout the outbreak’s development.
-Sweden Abroad reports that proper dissemination of information based on science and disease control experts are constantly providing the public advisory on what needs to be practiced beyond basic hygiene and sanitation.
+Sweden Abroad reports the need for proper dissemination of information based on science, and that disease control experts are constantly providing the public on what needs to be practiced beyond basic hygiene and sanitation.

-Belgium has been named part of the 15 most-affected countries by the notorious COVID-19, Pharmaceutical -Technology reports.
+Belgium has been named as part of the 15 most-affected countries by the notorious COVID-19, Pharmaceutical-Technology reports.
 As of 16 March 2020, there is currently a 30-day travel restriction imposed by the Belgian government for all non-essential travel, according to KPMG.
 There is also a 14-day quarantine period for those returning from countries infected with the virus.

-Shopping has been limited to weekdays, apart from grocery stores, supermarkets, and pharmacies which will be running normal operational hours.
-Public transportation will be continuing normal operations but with conditional restrictions, and fewer trains to be set for travel as a precaution.
+Shopping has been limited to weekdays, apart from grocery stores, supermarkets, and pharmacies that will be running normal operational hours.
+Public transportation will be continuing normal operations but with conditional restrictions, and fewer trains will travel as a precaution.

 The latest update from Portugal’s health department tallies the cases at 785 people.
 While the total cases are lower as compared to its neighboring European countries, experts are also bracing for an exponential rise.
 The president of the country, Marcelo Rebelo de Sousa, has already declared a state of emergency on the whole country.
 A Forbes report has also said that the president is declaring a “war” on the virus and asking all of its citizens to contribute to the nation’s effort to fight the outbreak.